Rotator Cuff Stabilty For The Shoulder Joint

 Infraspinatus And Teres Minor

 The role of these 2 muscles includes, resisting superior and anterior translation of the humerus, whilst providing compression and ER to allow the humerus to clear the shoulder joint during overhead movements.
 The greater ER of the two appears to be the infraspinatus.
 The position of the Glenohumeral joint greatly affects it.

 During abduction, infraspinatus has its greatest effect on ER the humerus at 0 degrees abduction and lower ranges of abduction.
 Teres minor remains constant throughout range.
 At larger ranges of abduction, deltoid and supraspinatus work to ER as teres minor and infraspinatus are less effective.

 Exercise For Infraspinatus And Teres Minor

 ER in side-lying: see image to the right

 Also the same exercise as to the right but with a towel between the elbow and torso.
 Squeeze the towel against the body to increase teres minor activity.

 The subscapularis aids in glenohumeral stability by adding compression and provides IR.
 It has the greatest effort of IR at 90 and 0 degrees abduction.
 It acts as a dynamic stabiliser in push-ups, dynamic hug and diagonal exercises.

 At 0 degrees of abduction, larger muscles such as latissimus dorsi, pecs and teres major assist the movement of IR and therefore to isolate IR to just the subscapularis performing the exercise with your arm at 90 degrees is better to prevent less compensation from bigger muscles.

 The deltoid muscle is an effective shoulder abductor at higher angles in contrast to supraspinatus that works better in the lower angles.
 In addition, it is more effective as an abductor with ER rather than IR.
 In terms of providing stability, it stabilises at 60 degrees in the scapular plane, but in the frontal plane, it pulls anteriorly.
-This suggests strengthening exercises of abduction in the frontal plane should be avoided by patients with anterior instability.
+As such, strengthening exercises of abduction in the frontal plane should be avoided by patients with anterior instability.

 Lie on your front and take your arms out to the side in the scapular plane with thumbs pointing upwards.
 Similar to the position of the supraspinatus.